VukAmidzic/AST_abstract_syntax_tree/README.md

 This is a rework written in C++ that constructs AST tree and compiles it into assembly code.
 Basic arithmetic, comparison and logical operations supported, as well as assigning and printing operations.

 ### Project goals
- - [ ] Fix some minor bugs regarding the assembly code
+ - [X] Fix some minor bugs regarding the assembly code
+ - [ ] Find how to do 2's complement in assembly
  - [ ] Implement if-else statement
+ - [ ] Implement loop statement

 ## Running the program
 First, type